 The white paper recommends a new approach to helping people get a good night’s sleep: cognitive behavior therapy for insomnia, CBTi for short.

 And we make a surprising claim that it’s proven more effective than sleeping pills.
 This claim is backed up by WHO and medical authorities in U.S. and the UK.

 And notice how the slide is still dominated by the graphic.
-Your presenter can do a “voice over” while showing this graphic, while the main point sinks into the minds of the audience.
+A presenter can do talk to this slide while showing this graphic to help the main point sink into the minds of the audience.

 Slide 3: Screenshot

-Here’s a screen shot of the mobile app and its download page from the client’s company.
+Here’s a screenshot of the mobile app and the download page from the client’s company.

-Showing the recommended solution is often a good idea, especially for products like software or online services that are rather intangible.
+Showing the recommended solution is often a good idea, especially for somewhat intangible products like apps or online services.

 How many slides do you need?

-That means you can simply divide your slides into three main sections:
+That means you can divide your slides into three main sections: